The-Mcorp/voicemail-express-amazon-connect/README.md

 ## Overview
 This guide provides step-by-step instructions for deploying, updating, and troubleshooting 11:59's Amazon Connect Voicemail solution through AWS CloudFormation.

-## Prerequisites
+## Prerequisites & Assumptions
-- AWS CLI installed and configured
+- AWS CLI installed and configured.
+The profile name is assumed to be  `ops` (e.g., --profile ops).
-- Access to an AWS account with appropriate permissions
+- Proper access is granted to 11:59's ops account
-- Amazon Connect instance already set up
+- An Amazon Connect instance already set up
+- `{env}` is a placeholder for environment name, such as 'dev' or 'prod.'
+- `{region}` is a placeholder for the region of the Amazon Connect instance

 ## Deployment Steps

-This walks through deploying the dev environment.
-Replace any instance of dev with the new environment (e.g., prod)
+This section walks through setting up a new voicemail environment after prerequisites are met.

 ### 1. Set Up Project Structure
 Ensure you have the necessary files: